ironhack-rmt-materials/wd-lesson-guide-and-resources/extra - post bootcamp/a - postbootcamp.md

 - Website portfolio: can also be interesting, specially for those who want to pitch themselves towards more creative roles

-- 2.b: Personally, I don't see much value in using React (it is great for web apps and interactivity but a porfolio doesnt need much of that).
+- 2.b: Personally, I don't see much value in using React (it is great for web apps and interactivity but a portfolio doesn't need much of that).
 Also, it can make deployment more difficult.

 - In short, I would go for a nice Github profile (definitely) and/or a website with express.